Koll\'ar's package for polystable locally abelian parabolic Higgs bundles: Introduction

 \subsubsection{Example: parabolic bundle}

 Let $X$ be a smooth projective variety and $D\subset X$ a simple normal crossing divisor on $X$.
-Let $(H,\{{_E}H\}_{E\in{\rm Div}_D(X)})$ be a locally abelian parabolic bundle on $(X,D)$ with vanishing parabolic Chern classes, which is polystable with respect to an ample line bundle $A$ on $X$.
+Let $(H,\{{_E}H\}_{E\in{\rm Div}_D(X)})$ be a locally abelian parabolic bundle on $(X,D)$ with vanishing first and second parabolic Chern classes, which is polystable with respect to an ample line bundle $A$ on $X$.
 In this case, one considers $(H,\{{_E}H\}_{E\in{\rm Div}_D(X)})$ as a parabolic Higgs bundle with a vanishing Higgs field.
 As a result, $P_{E,(2)}(H)={_{<E}}H$.
 By taking $K=H|_{X\backslash D}$ in Theorem \ref{thm_main}, the holomorphicity and weak transversality conditions hold for $K$.
-Therefore, we obtain Koll\'ar's package with coefficients in a polystable locally abelian parabolic bundle. \begin{thm} Let $L$ be a line bundle on $X$ such that $L\simeq_{\bR}B+N$, where $B$ is a semi-positive $\bR$-divisor and $N$ is an $\bR$-divisor on $X$ supported on $D$.
+Therefore, we obtain Koll\'ar's package with coefficients in a polystable locally abelian parabolic bundle with vanishing first and second parabolic Chern classes. \begin{thm} Let $L$ be a line bundle on $X$ such that $L\simeq_{\bR}B+N$, where $B$ is a semi-positive $\bR$-divisor and $N$ is an $\bR$-divisor on $X$ supported on $D$.
 Let $F$ be an arbitrary Nakano semi-positive vector bundle on $X$.
 Then, $\omega_X\otimes {_{<D-N}}H\otimes F\otimes L$ satisfies Koll\'ar's package with respect to any proper, surjective holomorphic morphism $X\to Y$ to a complex space $Y$. \end{thm}